Malaya Akulukjuk

 Malaya Akulukjuk was an Inuk artist who drew works inspired by her life as an angakkuq (shaman) and Inuit spirituality through depictions of human-animal transformations.
 Akulukjuk was born in 1915 (though some sources state 1912 and 1921), and lived a traditional Inuit life in a camp at Qikiqtat, Northwest Territories, (now Nunavut) before moving to Pangnirtung on Baffin Island in 1962.
 Her career as an artist started later than most, at the age of 51.

 In 1969, the Canadian Federal Department of Indian and Northern Affairs opened the Pangnirtung Weave Shop with the aim of creating a craft industry in the community.
 With Akulukjuk's guidance, her drawings were translated onto the woven tapestries by fellow members of the Pangnirtung Weave Shop.
 Many of Akulukjuk's works were inspired by her memories of traditional life which revolve around camping and family gatherings, and the others were rooted from her imagination of mystical creatures.

 A large collection of Akulukjuk's drawings went on exhibitions across Canada.
 Some of Akulukjuk's pieces such as Inuit Ways (1979) and Hunting Polar Bears with Harpoon (1982) are displayed in the National Gallery of Canada and various museums across the country.
 The Heffel Gallery, one of Canada's fine art auction houses, sells Akulukjuk's works as well as the tapestries of weaver Agah Etooangat based on Akulukjuk's drawings.
 Akulukjuk's art is crucial to the development of Inuit weaving tapestry by visualizing the old Inuit life and shamanism.

 Early and personal life

-Malaya Akulukjuk was born in Quikitat Camp (a former Wwaling station) in 1915 (though some sources state 1912 and 1921).
+Malaya Akulukjuk was born in Quikitat Camp (a former whaling station) in 1915 (though some sources state 1912 and 1921).